 Beautiful golden beaches, amazing sunsets and perfect temperature.
-Combine this with a taste of the orient, world-class diving and snorkeling, and a history older than most civilisations.
+Combine this with a taste of the orient, world-class diving and snorkelling, and history older than most civilisations.
 It is the perfect destination for a beach holiday in the winter.
 You are guaranteed sun, sea and sand, and you are close to the wonders of Luxor.
 Welcome to the Red Sea Coast in Egypt.

 Marsa Alam Coast – beach holiday in Egypt

-The choice of accomodation matters
+The choice of accommodation matters

 Personally, we don’t like the all-inclusive concept because often it doesn’t support the local economy as it should.
 The hotels are often owned by foreign brands, and when you e.g. eat all your meals there it is harder for small local, family-run establishments to survive.

 If you don’t fancy those big upmarket resorts, there are many other options along the coast as well.
 There are several mid-range hotels and some guest houses also.
 Many of them have a diving centre, also hotels that are not directly beachfront.
 Most of the mid-range options also offer some all-inclusive.
 Be aware that many hotels (in all price ranges) charge extra for WiFi in your room (or in general).

 About the beaches in Egypt